markr-ao/blog/data/blog/law-of-demeter.md

 ## Problem

-A common occurence you may see in object-oriented code is something like:
+A common pattern you may see in object-oriented code is something like:

 ```js
 const patientValidator = {